-Because of their ample cushioning, these plush shoes are some of the most comfortable.
-Some are better for the road, while others are designed for the trail.
+Because of their ample cushioning, these plush shoes are some of the most comfortable options you’ll find.
+Some are better for road running, while others are designed for the trail.

-Most of these shoes listed are made by one company: Hoka One One.
-Hoka is a newer company but has been at the forefront of max cushioned shoes for a few years.
+Most of these shoes listed are made by one company: Hoka One One (pronounced “OH-nay”).
+Hoka is a newer company, but has been at the forefront of max-cushioned shoes for a few years.
 While they won’t win any beauty contests, these shoes are the most cushioned on the market right now.

-If you are scared off by Hoka’s unique look, we’ve also added a few shoes that pack tons of cushioning with a more traditional running shoe look.
+If the high-rise look of Hokas is a deal-breaker for you, we’ve also added a few shoes that pack tons of cushioning with a more traditional running shoe look.

 Here are our favorites for luxurious cushiness that might make your runs more enjoyable.